kidlat2024/kidlatnews/content/page/WTFPL 3.0.md

 tags:
 - WTFPL
 - Do What The Fuck You Want To Public License
+- What The Fuck Public Lincense
 kudlit: ‘single’ “double”
 ---
-WTFPL 3.0 is a permissive license that lets anyone do WTF they want to do with a creative work licensed under it, without restrictions and conditions, or warranties of any kind.
+The WTFPL 3.0 is a permissive license that lets anyone do WTF they want to do with a creative work licensed under it, without restrictions and conditions.

 ````
-  DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE (WTFPL)
+        WHAT THE FUCK PUBLIC LICENSE (WTFPL)
               Version 3.0, April 2025

 Copyright 2025 Leon Kidlat <https://kidl.at/wtfpl-3.0>

-You may do what the fuck you want to regarding the use, reproduction,
+Terms and conditions regarding the use, reproduction,
-modification, publication, distribution and/or sale of this work,
+modification, distribution and/or sale of this work:

-without restrictions and conditions, or warranties of any kind.
+       0. Just do what the fuck you want to.
 ````

 ## How to use WTFPL 3.0

 To use this license for your own work, you may do any of the following:

-- Copy the text above and distribute it with your work.
-Edit the copyright year, name and email/website.
-If necessary, replace "work" with "sofware" or something similar.
+- Copy the text above, edit the copyright year, name and email/website, and distribute it with your work.
+If necessary, replace "work" with "software" or something similar.

 - Download and edit the [`WTFPL 3.0`](/license/WTFPL-3.0.txt) text file, rename it something like `LICENSE.txt`, and distribute it with your work.